 East Coast

-- Round and Roma Tomatoes: Florida is peaking on production of rounds and Romas.
+- Round and Roma Tomatoes: Florida is peaking on production of rounds; romas were lighter in volume this week and markets were higher.
 Quality is outstanding. - Snacking Tomatoes (Cherry, Grape and Medley): Stable supply available and quality is outstanding.

 Mexico